Pentemont Abbey: Protestant Church

 The chapel was used to store grain during the Revolution and later hay when the army took over the abbey.
 After the Concordat of 1801 provided formal recognition of the Reformed Church in France, it was decided that three former Catholic churches in Paris be turned over to Reformed congregations, Saint-Louis-du-Louvre, Sainte-Marie-des-Anges, and the chapel of the Pentemont Abbey.

 In 1598, Protestant worship had been forbidden in Paris by the Edict of Nantes.
 In 1685, the Edict of Fontainebleau made non-Catholic services illegal in all of France.
 This inaugurated a long period of persecution for French Protestants though some in Paris were able to worship in the chapels of the Dutch and Swedish embassies.
 The handover of the chapel of the abbey as well as the other churches ushered in a new era of open Protestant worship in Paris.

 The actual opening of the former abbey as a Reformed congregation was delayed by decades of bureaucratic obstacles as well as opposition during the Bourbon Restoration to turning over a former Catholic building to Protestant use.
 It was not until 1844 that architect Victor Baltard began work to convert the chapel into a Protestant church.
 He isolated the chapel from the rest of the building, added new doors in place of two of the previous windows, and converted the former choir to a nave.
 He also closed off the original entrance by adding a massive organ, built by Aristide Cavaillé-Coll and installed in 1846 for the opening of the church.
-The organ has undergone various modifications over the years including a restoration from 2011-14 to restore the remaining original elements.
-The church itself underwent restoration from 2005-2007 commissioned by the City of Paris and accomplished by Benjamin Mouton, the chief architect of historic monuments, and the firm Aubert-Labansat.
+The organ has undergone various modifications over the years including a restoration from 2011 to 2014 to restore the remaining original elements.
+The church itself underwent restoration from 2005 to 2007 commissioned by the City of Paris and accomplished by Benjamin Mouton, the chief architect of historic monuments, and the firm Aubert-Labansat.